Scholasticpal/Scholasticpal/README.md

  <br>
  <br>

-- 🔭 I'm currently working on a project based on Object Detection Model using ML
+- 🔭 I'm currently working on a project based on MERN stack
-- 🌱 I’m currently learning ML using Tensorflow
+- 🌱 I’m currently learning about Data Structures and Algorithms in CPP Programming
-- 👯 I’m looking to collaborate with other Web Developers and Tensorflow users
+- 👯 I’m looking to collaborate with other Web Developers and Coders
-- 🥅 2022 Goals: Create min 3 projects that cater to the community
+- 🥅 2023 Goals: Sharpen my DSA Skills and keep working on Web Projects
 - ⚡ Fun fact: I love to read Self Help books and explore advancements in STEM community!
 - 😄 Pronouns: He/Him